Meet our cows

 Did you know?
 Every cows nose is unique, and just like human fingerprints no two are the same.

-There are 3,000 Jersey cattle on the Island, about 2,200 of which are in milk, and herd sizes can range from 5 to as many as 500!
+There are 3,000 Jersey cattle on the Island, about 2,200 of which are in milk, and herd sizes can range from 40 to 400 cows.

 We love our Jersey cows!